The amount of time a kenshi spends as a beginner (not yet wearing

 no "average" time, but a serious adult with good coordination may be

-ready to test for the each successive level in perhaps 2 months.
+ready to test for each successive level in perhaps 2 months.

-A young child may take twice that, or longer.
+A young child with perfect attendance may take twice that, or longer.

 It all depends on the student.